 There are a few airlines that you can use to fly around Colombia with.
 These include Avianca, Wingo, Satena and more.
 If you want to book domestic flights or want to know more about flying within Colombia, check out our domestic flights within Colombia page.

 Paraguay is the true dark horse of South America.
 Whether you’re exploring Paraguay’s colonial capital, Asuncion, discovering the variety of flora and fauna in the Chaco region, or getting to know the extremely friendly locals, Paraguay promises a great time and is very budget-friendly.

+Paraguay is one of the cheapest South American country to visit that will leave you in awe and wonder.
 What’s most unique about Paraguay is that you’ll feel a thousand miles away from home at given moment.
 Sure, there’s a security and comfort that comes with being in a tourist-friendly destination — and don’t get us wrong, the rest of South America is far from a tourist trap.
 But the sense of adventure that comes from being in a totally unfamiliar place with unfamiliar people is the defining factor that makes Paraguay standout from the rest of South America.
 And that's something that money can't buy.

 Currency: Paraguay guarani

 Accommodation: You can expect to pay around $40—55 USD

 Meals: A three-course meal in a mid-range restaurant costs roughly $10 USD per person